ualberta-smr/RefMerge/README.md

 ## How to run

-### 1. Create a temp directory in user.home
-Go to your user.home (/home/username) and add a temporary director "temp".
-The base commit and changes to the right commit will be saved here.

-For example, my temp is located at /home/max/temp.

-### 2. Clone and build RefactoringMiner
+### 1. Clone and build RefactoringMiner
 Use `Git Clone https://github.com/tsantalis/RefactoringMiner.git` to clone RefactoringMiner.
 Then build RefactoringMiner with `./gradlew distzip`.
 It will be under build/distributions.

-### 3. Add RefactoringMiner to your local maven repository
+### 2. Add RefactoringMiner to your local maven repository
 You will need to add RefactoringMiner to your local maven repository to use it in the build.gradle.
 You can use `mvn install:install-file -Dfile=<path-to-file>` to add it to your local maven repository.
 You can verify that it's been installed by checking the path `/home/username/.m2/repository/org/refactoringminer`.

-### 4. Build the project
+### 3. Build the project
-Click on build tab in the IntelliJ IDE and select `Build Project`.
+Click on build tab in the IntelliJ IDE and select `Build Project` to build RefMerge.

-### 5. Set up configuration
+### 4. Set up configuration
 Edit the configuration and under environment variables, set `LEFT_COMMIT` to the respective left commit and set `RIGHT_COMMIT` to the respective right commit.
+RefMerge will merge the two commits provided when ran.
+This works for any merge commit in history.
 In the future we will replace this with command line arguments.

 ### 5. Run the plugin
 Click `Run 'Plugin'` or `Debug 'Plugin'`.
 When it's running, click the `Tools` tab and select `RunRefMerge`.
 This will run the plugin.
 The plugin will do everything else.
-The matrix will print true/false for each handled operation, then the plugin will checkout the base commit and copy it to `home/username/temp/base`.
-After this, it checks out the right commit and undoes handled refactorings.
-The content gets copied to `home/username/temp/right`.
-The same happens for the left commit, however the project directory gets used for this one.
-When it merges, the merged content is saved in the project directory.
-Lastly, the refactorings are replayed in the project directory.
-When it finishes, you can look in the project directory to see the results.
+RefMerge performs the following steps:

+1. Detects refactorings on the left and right branch with RefactoringMiner.

+2. Checks the detected refactorings for transitive relationships and refactoring chains and simplifies them.

+3. Inverts the refactorings in the left and right parent commits.

+4. Textually merges the branches with git.

+5. Detects refactoring conflicts and refactoring relationships between the left and right branches.

+6. Adds conflicting refactorings to a conflicting refactoring list and prints conflicting refactoring pairs.

+7. Replays the non-conflicting refactorings on the textually merged code.

 Alternatively, this can be run from the command line by creating a separate Java program that calls RefMerge and passes the left and right commit hashes in.